justingrayston/kubernetes-docker-dns/README.md

 ### Update config and set up

 First, update the values in config.sh if you need to.
+Please note that KUBE_SERVER refers to the location of your K8s master, this serves as your API endpoint.
+This will usually be your host IP.
+On Mac OSX, this will be the docker machine host IP.
+Also if you are running this with a firewall on your network, make sure traffic can actually reach the KUBE_SERVER.

-Then run setup_dns.sh, which will generate your replication controller and service yamls for DNS from the yaml templates.
+Then run ```setup_dns.sh```, which will generate your replication controller and service yamls for DNS from the yaml templates.

 ### Start the cluster